burlachenkok/exploring-python3/python_details.md

 * Normally you should use `\` for line continuation, however, Python supports automatically multi-line continuation inside:
   * Expressions in parentheses `()`
-  * Expressios in square brackets `[]`
+  * Expressions in square brackets `[]`
-  * Expressios in curly braces `{}`
+  * Expressions in curly braces `{}`

-When you are inside such expression you can split you expression over more than one physical line without using the backslash symbol.
+When you are inside such an expression you can split your expression over more than one physical line without using the backslash symbol.

 A Python script is read by a parser.
 The parsing of some pieces of Python source code (e.g. of the function) is performed only at the moment of the direct call of this function.